stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 We are now going to replace the hard-coded quad with a cube model which will require:

-1. A new domain class for a general model that encapsulates vertex data and conversion to an NIO buffer.
+1. A new domain class for a general model that encapsulates vertex data.

 2. A builder to construct the model.